 Female genital mutilation (FGM) is illegal as it is a form of child abuse.
 It involves intentionally altering or injuring female genital organs for non-medical reasons.
 It can have serious and long-lasting implications for physical health and emotional well-being.
 There is a range of possible indicators, including taking the girl out of school / country for a prolonged period or talk of a 'special procedure' or celebration, which individually may not indicate risk but if two or more indicators are present this could signal a risk.
 Victims of FGM are likely to come from a community that is known to practice FGM, such as Somali, Kenyan, Sudanese, Sierra Leonean, Egyptian, Nigerian, Eritrean, Yemeni, Kurdish, and Indonesian communities.
 If any member of staff has a concern about a girl, including those from other local schools they are teaching, the local safeguarding procedures must be activated.
 Evidence of FGM may come from disclosure or from visual evidence.
 Such visual evidence must not come from an individual examining the girl.
 Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) placed a statutory duty upon teachers along with regulated health and social care professionals.
-In addition to reporting any concerns to the DSL, teachers along with regulated health and social care professionals have a statutory duty to report personally to the Police if they discover that FGM has or appears to have been carried out on a girl under 18.
+In addition to reporting any concerns to the DSL, teachers along with regulated health and social care that FGM has or appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.